Intrathecal Pain Pump Insertion

 Prior to Procedure

-You will be tested to see if the pump will lower your pain.
-Pain medicine will be injected into the area around your spine one or more times.
-In some tests, a catheter may be placed in the area around your spine.
+A test will also be done to see if the pump will lower pain.
+Pain medicine will be injected into the area around the spine one or more times.
+A catheter may be placed in the area around the spine.
 The catheter is then connected to a pump outside of the body.
 The test will also let the doctor find the right place for the pump and dose of medicine.

 Description of the Procedure

 A small cut will be made in the middle of the back.
-The catheter is placed in a space near the spinal cord.
-It's then secured with stitches.
+A catheter (tube) is placed in a space near the spinal cord.
+It is secured with stitches.
 X-rays are used to make sure the catheter is in the right place.
-The catheter is run from the spine to the belly where the pump is placed.
-The catheter is under the skin.
+The catheter is guided to the belly.

-The belly is opened with a small cut.
-The pump is put in place below the waistline.
-The pump will sit in a pocket that is made between the skin and muscles.
+A small incision is made in the belly.
+The pump is placed below the waistline in a pocket that is made between the skin and muscles.
 The catheter will be attached to the pump.
 The pump is secured.
-The cuts are closed and bandaged.
+The incisions are closed with stitches.
+Bandages are placed over the area.

 How Long Will It Take?